 GOP right pushes back on Kansas governor for closing schools

 TOPEKA, Kan.
-(AP) — Conservative Republican legislators in Kansas are criticizing Democratic Gov. Laura Kelly for closing the state's K-12 schools for the rest of the spring semester and moved Wednesday to limit her power to address the coronavirus pandemic.
+(AP) — Conservative Republican legislators in Kansas moved Wednesday to limit Democratic Gov. Laura Kelly's power to address the coronavirus pandemic after she closed the state's K-12 schools for the rest of the spring semester.

 Conservatives said Kelly's action was an overreaction.
 Kansas has at least 18 confirmed coronavirus cases and one COVID-19-related death.
 Most infected people recover but some can develop serious problems.

-The Senate debated a resolution to extend a state of emergency that Kelly declared last week until at least May 1.
-The governor's declaration makes it easier to mobilize state resources but is set to expire March 27.

-As approved by the House last week, the resolution would extend the state of emergency into January 2021.
-Senators rewrote it to extend the state of emergency only until May 1 but give the GOP-controlled Legislature's leaders the power to keep extending it every 30 days.

-Senators approved a change proposed by conservatives to prevent Kelly from invoking a state law giving the governor broad powers to act to “promote and secure the safety and protection of the civilian population.”
+They included language from GOP conservatives in a resolution that would extend a state of emergency declared by Kelly last week to prevent her from invoking a state law giving the governor broad powers to act to “promote and secure the safety and protection of the civilian population.”

 And at the urging of conservative Republican Sen. Dennis Pyle, of Hiawatha, senators added a provision to prohibit Kelly from confiscating guns.